-As mandated by 83 FR 5844, CDBG-DR funds must "respond to a disaster-related impact to infrastructure, housing, or economic revitalization6".
-PRDOH Rental Assistance Program's objective is to assist current or new eligible tenants of rental units under the current Act 173 Program housing properties who are at risk of homelessness due to the combined effects of hurricanes-related loss in revenue for the Act 173 Program, increased expenses at Act 173 properties, and the overall decrease in available affordable rental property as a result of Hurricanes Irma and María.
+As mandated by 83 FR 5844, CDBG-DR funds must "respond to a disaster-related impact to infrastructure, housing, or economic revitalization".
+PRDOH Rental Assistance Program's objective is to assist current or new eligible tenants of rental units under the current Act 173 Program housing properties, who are at risk of homelessness due to the combined effects of hurricane-related loss of revenue in the Act 173 Program.
+Increased expenses in Act 173 properties, and the overall decrease in available affordable rental property as a result of Hurricanes Irma and María.
 This assistance will be provided through a tenant-based rental subsidy.

-After Hurricanes Irma and María, properties in the Act 173 Program faced a decrease in funding, coupled with increased expenses, rendering thousands of very-low income, elderly households at immediate risk of homelessness as Act 173 properties struggle to remain financially viable and operational.
-HUD recognized the dire state of these projects and recommended that strategies implemented to recover from Hurricanes Irma and María should include ensuring "sufficient funds to continue assisting the Act 173 Program projects" in its Housing Damage Assessment and Recovery Strategies Report for Puerto Rico for Hurricanes Irma and María7.
-Ensuring funding remains to sustain these low-income, elderly housing projects mitigates risk of homelessness for thousands of tenants all over the island and protects HUD's HOME Program objective of maintaining affordable housing.
+Currently, Act 173 Program participating households and properties struggle to remain financially viable and operational.
+After Hurricanes Irma and María, Act 173 Program properties faced a decrease in funding, and an increase in expenses.
+These combined factors, rendered thousands of very-low income, elderly households at immediate risk of homelessness.
+HUD recognized the dire state of these projects and recommended that strategies to recover from Hurricanes Irma and María should include ensuring "sufficient funds to continue assisting the Act 173 Program projects" in its Housing Damage Assessment and Recovery Strategies Report for Puerto Rico for Hurricanes Irma and María.
+Ensuring funding to sustain these low-income, elderly housing projects, mitigates risk of homelessness for thousands of tenants all over the island, and protects HUD's HOME Program objective of maintaining affordable housing.